BAM is pleased to announce that the 31st Annual Conference will be hosted by Warwick Business School from the 5th - 7th September 2017.

 Following the success of the BAM2016 Conference hosted by Newcastle University which saw over 900 international delegates participating in three days of stimulating and thoughtful discussion, debate and reflection in the City of Newcastle!

-We welcome the Management Community to join us at the University of Warwick in September 2017 to discuss your research in a friendly, vibrant & supportive environment.
+We welcome the Management Community to join us at in Coventry in September 2017 to discuss your research in a friendly, vibrant & supportive environment.

 1.2 Conference Theme